 Cold Remedy sales are recognized at the time ownership and risk of loss is transferred to the customer, which is primarily the time the shipment is received by the customer.
 In the case of the Health and Wellness segment, sales are recognized at the time goods are shipped to the customer.
-Sales returns and allowances are provided for in the period that the related sales are recorded.
-Provisions for these reserves are based on historical experience.
+Sales returns and allowances are provided for in the period that the related sales are recorded, which are based on historical experience.
+The 2004 results and balances at September 30, 2004 include a returns provision of approximately \$1,200,000 in the event of future product returns following the discontinuation of the Cold-Eeze(R) Cold Remedy Nasal Spray product in September 2004.